 Loans.
-Loans are available to members of all undergraduate classes including entering freshmen.
+Loans are available to members of all undergraduate classes including entering freshmen, who need such aid to continue their education.
 They are made upon application subject to the approval of the Scholarships and Financial Aid Committee and the extent of the available funds.
 There are two sources of loan funds and the conditions governing each are described below.

-California Institute loan funds are available in amounts not to exceed \$500 in any one year and a maximum of \$2000 during undergraduate residence.
+1. California Institute loan funds are available in amounts not to exceed \$750 in any one year and a maximum of \$3000 during undergraduate residence.
 No interest is charged and no repayment of principal is required during undergraduate residence as long as residence is continuous (the term "residence" includes the usual vacation periods).
-For those who do not go on to graduate school repayment commences after the graduation of the class of which the borrower has been a member and is at the rate of \$50 a month including simple interest at 4 per cent per annum on the unpaid balance.
-For those who go on to graduate school at Caltech or elsewhere no later than the fall following their class's graduation, interest is charged at the rate of 3 per cent per annum but no repayment on principal is required until the final advanced degree is earned provided that the borrower remains in continuous residence.
-After the final degree has been earned repayment commences at the rate of \$50 a month including interest at 4 per cent on the unpaid balance.
-If the borrower with-draws from undergraduate or graduate registration at any time before receiving the degree for which he has been working, the total amount owed the Institute becomes due and payable at once unless the Scholarships and Financial Aid Committee agrees to some exception to this rule.
+For those who do not go on to graduate school, repayment commences after the graduation of their class and is at the rate of \$50 per month including simple interest at 4 percent per annum on the unpaid balance.
+For those who go on to graduate school at Caltech or elsewhere no later than the fall following their class's graduation, interest is charged at the rate of 3 percent per annum, but no payment on principal is required until the final advanced degree is earned provided that the borrower remains in continuous residence.
+After the final degree has been earned, repayment commences at the rate of \$50 per month including interest at 4 percent on the unpaid balance.
+If the borrower withdraws from undergraduate or graduate registration at any time before receiving the last degree for which he has been working, the total amount owed the Institute becomes due and payable at once, unless the Scholarships and Financial Aid Committee agrees to some exception to this rule.